-Coeur is committed to integrity and high ethical standards, and we maintain first-tier corporate governance practices, demonstrated by our Governance rating in the highest category (1) by Institutional Shareholder Services.
+Coeur is committed to integrity and high ethical standards, and we maintain first-tier corporate governance practices, demonstrated by our Governance rating in the highest category (1) by ISS.

 Areas of focus include: